-Emily studied Broadcast Journalism and Communications at Boston University, earned her B.A. with Honors in Psychology from the University of California, Los Angeles, and has her Master’s degree in Applied Positive Psychology from the University of Pennsylvania.
+Emily earned her B.A. with honors in Psychology from the University of California, Los Angeles and Master’s degree in Applied Positive Psychology from the University of Pennsylvania.
+As a UCLA undergraduate, Emily created, proposed, and taught the first UCLA Positive Psychology course for undergraduates entitled, Happiness.
+She also holds two yoga and meditation certifications.

 Emily contributed a chapter to the Positive Psychology News book, Character Strengths Matter.